What does it actually take to win a hackathon?

 • Audience insight: 'What would [persona] care about most?
 What objections would they have?'

-• Problem reframing: 'What's the deeper problem behind [surface issue]?'
+• Problem reframing: use The Problem Framing Template to articulate the deeper problem behind the surface issue

 • Feasibility check: 'Can this be built in 24 hours?
 What's the minimum viable version?'

-• Structured output: use Ainna to convert rough concept into formal pitch deck and PRD
+• Structured output: use Ainna to convert rough concept into formal pitch deck, competitive analysis, and PRD in 60 seconds

 Spend the first hour with AI as your thinking partner.
 Explore more possibilities than you could alone, then commit to the most promising direction with confidence.